tapopadma/z-ai/README.md

 ## Shop quality analyzer

-This module analyses & reports about products in the store based on customer perspective from the past activities.
+This module leverages agentic framework on top of LLM to analyse & report about products in the store based on customer perspectives from the past activities.

 ### Small Demo